hetznercloud/hcloud-cloud-controller-manager/docs/reference/load_balancer_envs.md

 # Load Balancer Environment Variables

 This page contains all environment variables, which can be specified to configure the Load Balancer controller of HCCM.

-Most of them are used to set global defaults.
+Some environment variables define global defaults.
+These defaults can be overridden by setting the corresponding annotation.
+If you remove such an annotation while a global default is configured, the global default will be applied again.

 - Enums are depicted in the `Type` column and possible options are separated via the pipe symbol `|`.